-In accordance with Section 38 of the NHRA, an independent heritage consultant was appointed by Polygon Environmental Planning to conduct a Heritage Impact Assessment (HIA) to determine if any sites, features or objects of cultural heritage significance occur within the boundaries of the area where it is planned to develop the project.
+In accordance with Section 38 of the NHRA, an independent heritage consultant was appointed by Iliso Consulting to conduct a Heritage Impact Assessment (HIA) to determine if any sites, features or objects of cultural heritage significance occur within the boundaries of the area where it is planned to develop the intersite precinct.

-As no heritage sites occur in the study area, there would be no impact resulting from the proposed development.
+As no heritage sites occur in the study area, there would be no impact resulting from the proposed development of the proposed residential, commercial, retail and community facilities.